How Traumatic Loneliness Can Be Is Not Talked About Enough

 [Image Description: "Loneliness can be traumatic and is not talked about enough" in left-aligned Marker Felt font outlined in white.
 My First Former Buddy Club President logo is in the bottom right corner of the image with "FIRST FORMER BUDDY CLUB PRESIDENT" in center-aligned black Marker Felt font overlapping an enlarged light blue heart with several small red hearts and a lighter blue background in the background of the enlarged heart.
 The background of the whole image has a light, medium, and dark gray smoky appearance.]

 TRIGGER WARNING: If you are affected by loneliness, this blog post may be triggering.
 If you need support right now, please seek help from a psychiatrist, psychologist, therapist, other mental health professional, or call the National Suicide Prevention Lifeline at 988 or text "HOME" to the Crisis Text Line at 741741 if you live in the USA or text "CONNECT" to the Crisis Text Line at 686868 if you live in Canada.
+You can also visit my hotline resources page by clicking on this hyperlink: Hotline Resources.

 Loneliness is an ex